Kidney infection

 Oral antibiotics usually can treat kidney infections.
 But a brief hospital stay and a short course of intravenous (I.V.) antibiotics are sometimes required.
 If not treated with antibiotics, the infection may damage the kidneys.
 The infection may also spread to the bloodstream and become life-threatening, especially in young children and the elderly.

-• Take your antibiotics as directed.
-Do not stop taking them just because you feel better.
-You need to take the full course of antibiotics.
+• Give your child antibiotics as directed.
+Do not stop using them just because your child feels better.
+Your child needs to take the full course of antibiotics.

 To help prevent kidney infections

-Kidney infection in children: When to call
+Kidney infection: When to call

 Call your doctor now or seek immediate medical care if:

-• Pain or burning when he or she urinates.
+• Pain or burning when you urinate.

 • A frequent need to urinate without being able to pass much urine.